kert-io/mail_runner/README.md

 [![Gem Version](https://badge.fury.io/rb/mail_runner.svg)](https://badge.fury.io/rb/mail_runner) [![Code Climate](https://codeclimate.com/github/kert-io/mail_runner/badges/gpa.svg)](https://codeclimate.com/github/kert-io/mail_runner)

-**WORK IN PROGRESS**.
-See Roadmap below for features not yet completed.

-MailRunner acts as your mailman picking up your email from an [MTA](https://en.wikipedia.org/wiki/Message_transfer_agent), such as Postfix, and then delivering it directly to your app sending each email object as json to webhook.
+MailRunner acts as your mailman picking up your email from an [MTA](https://en.wikipedia.org/wiki/Message_transfer_agent), such as Postfix, and delivering it directly to your app sending each email object in json format to a webhook.
 You can tell it to deliver locally or send it to any active webhook making it a functional mailserver for several apps.

 MailRunner, although packaged as a gem, only provides a [CLI](https://en.wikipedia.org/wiki/Command-line_interface).
 You can launch one or several mailrunner bots via the CLI, daemonize them to run permanently or manage them using a process manager such as monit.
 This also means, you can use it as a standalone ruby mail service alongside apps in any other language.